 - Untreated organic flows from wineries could overload the treatment processes at the LWRP.
 The Livermore Municipal Code prohibits discharge into the City's system that would interfere with the performance or operation of the LWRP.
 Therefore, pre-treatment of the organic flows from wineries that apply for a sewer connection to the proposed system may be required upon City approval of future connections to reduce the potential for the increased sewer flows to overload the treatment processes at the LWRP.
 The impacts of organics in sewage from wine production on the treatment processes at the LWRP would need to be studied further to determine whether and what level of pre-treatment by individual users would be required. - The Sewer Extension project would not induce unanticipated growth in the City or surrounding area because it would serve existing development potential consistent with the City's General Plan, SLVSP and SLVAP, in conformance with Alameda County Measure D. Future projects would be required to obtain commitments from the City of Livermore to provide wastewater treatment services prior to construction, which would be dependent on remaining treatment capacity at the LWRP. - As of the date of this Special Study, a budget for Livermore's sewer extension project has not been finalized.
-Preliminary construction estimates indicated a total cost of \$11.5 to just over \$12 million dollars for the full Project (phases I, II and III), whereas more current estimates indicate that actual costs may be closer to a total of between \$18 and \$20 million dollars.
-It is anticipated that the costs for construction will be borne by a variety of public funding sources, and not expected to rely on private funds from those who receive new sewer service. - For those residential property owners who choose to obtain new City of Livermore sewer services, they will need to pay a one-time connection charge to the sewer system, and will then pay applicable fixed monthly sewer service charges that apply to all Livermore residential properties.
+Preliminary construction estimates indicated a total cost of \$11.5 to just over \$12 million dollars for the full Project (phases I, II and III), but final engineering and construction costs have yet to be developed.
+It is anticipated that the costs for engineering and construction will be borne by a variety of public funding sources, and not expected to rely on private funds from those who receive new sewer service. - For those residential property owners who choose to obtain new City of Livermore sewer services, they will need to pay a one-time connection charge to the sewer system and will then pay applicable fixed monthly sewer service charges that apply to all Livermore residential properties.
 All non-residential properties (including wineries) will pay a monthly fixed charge, plus an additional variable rate based on the property type and the amount of wastewater the property generates during the billing cycle.
 Customer types that discharge higher-strength wastewater will have higher rates, because their wastewater is more expensive to treat.